 No one is indispensable

 An AI-based world will likely throw job security into question.
 Machines are more efficient than humans, don’t need breaks, and can learn at a speed with which we simply cannot compete.
 We can already see it happening: Some cashiers in the UK have been replaced by self-service checkout; one Chinese factory in Dongguan City, in China’s central Guandong Province, has traded 90% of their workers for robots (increasing its productivity).
-Research estimates that autonomous machines will lower the employment-to-population ratio by nearly two percentage points in the next few years.
+Research shows that adding one more robot in a commuting zone (i.e., areas used for economic analysis) cuts employment by six workers in that area.
+Autonomous machines will continue to lower the employment-to-population ratio in the next few years.

 Life of convenience